The GAZ-53A and GAZ-66 vehicles are equipped with drum-type brakes with a hydraulic drive and a hydrovacuum booster

 - Oiling of the friction linings of one of the brakes or two brakes on one side

-Wash the linings with gasoline and sand with sandpaper
+Wash the linings with gasoline and clean sandpaper

-• - The fastening of one of the brake shields or two shields on one of the sides is loose
+• - One of the brake shields or both shields on one side has come loose

 • - Uneven tire pressure on left and right wheels

-Tighten the bolts securing the shield(s) and adjust the gaps between the pads and drums, bring the tire pressure to normal
+Tighten the shield(s) mounting bolts and adjust the gaps between the pads and drums, bring the tire pressure to normal

 High pedal force due to a malfunction of the hydraulic vacuum booster or its system:

-Wash the filter in gasoline, moisten it with oil and put it in place
+Wash the filter in gasoline, moisten with oil and put it back in place

 Disassemble the amplifier chamber and replace the diaphragm